slobzheninov/Glyphs-Scripts/README.md

 I use it with cmd+§.
 Same as Toggle Axis N, except for it doesn't care what number italic axis is.

 ## Demo Instance Generator
 Generates instances with limited character set (customizable) from active instances.
 Adds “Demo” suffix, removes features and OT classes depending on the character set.
+Needs Vanilla.

 ## Text Filter
 Removes all characters from a text, except selected ones.
 Useful for testing WIP fonts with limited character set.
+Needs Vanilla.

 ## G2 Harmonize
 Harmonizes any selected on-curve points.
 Algorithm found at @simoncozens.
 Now the same as Green Harmony plugin.